WholeHearted Magic Home

 2. Visual Supports: Visual supports, like visual schedules and social stories, have been invaluable in our home.
 These tools provide clarity and structure, helping my child navigate daily routines and understand expectations.
 Visual aids reduce the reliance on verbal communication, making information more accessible.

-One thing that I have found to be incredibly useful was creating a routine chart with flip-down tabs to cover each item once it’s done.
+One thing that I have found to be incredibly useful is creating a routine chart with flip-down tabs to cover each item once it’s done.
 Once the tab has been flipped down, the other side shows a star that lines up to create a row of stars when all the tasks for the day have been completed.

 3. Non-Verbal Communication: Understanding non-verbal cues is vital in our household.
 When words fail, we rely on gestures, facial expressions, and body language to convey emotions and intentions.
 This form of communication transcends the limitations of APD and strengthens our connection.

 One weekend, we were out at a busy event, and I noticed my son’s posture change.
 He started hunching inwards and pushing his hands further and further into his pockets.
-Recognizing these sign, I guided him to a quieter corner so he could recalibrate himself and avoid getting overwhelmed.
+Recognizing these signs, I guided him to a quieter corner so he could recalibrate himself and avoid getting overwhelmed.
 We’ve learned through experience that these subtle cues are crucial for knowing when to step in and offer support or a break.

 With most kids who have ASD and APD in the mix, it's crucial to watch for the little signs to avoid issues escalating into full-blown meltdowns.